morphometry/papaya2/paper/paper.md

 [www.morphometry.org](https://morphometry.org/theory/anisotropy-analysis-by-imt/).

-Here, we present `papaya2`, a C++ library which facilitates computation of irreducible Minkowski Tensors for two-dimensional geometries and shapes, including planar objects bounded by polygonal contours, collections of points (point patterns) and greyscale pixel data.
+Here, we present `papaya2`, a C++ library which facilitates computation of Irreducible Minkowski Tensors for two-dimensional geometries and shapes, including planar objects bounded by polygonal contours, collections of points (point patterns) and greyscale pixel data.
 This library is accompanied by example programs and bindings for Python, Matlab, and the JavaScript language.

-`Papaya2` is a rewrite of [`papaya`](https://github.com/skapfer/papaya) with a library interface, support for irreducible Minkowski Tensors and interpolated marching squares, and extensions to Matlab, JavaScript and Python provided.
+`Papaya2` is a rewrite of [`papaya`](https://github.com/skapfer/papaya) with a library interface, support for Irreducible Minkowski Tensors and interpolated marching squares, and extensions to Matlab, JavaScript and Python provided.
 While the tensor of inertia is computed by many tools, we are not aware of other open-source software which provides higher-rank shape characterization in 2D.